brompwnie/uitkyk/README.md

 ## This Repo
 The folder "Frida Scripts" contains some basic Frida scripts to assist in the runtime analysis of Android applications.
 The folder "Android Library" contains the custom Android Frida library which can be used by Android applications to interact with Frida server instances.
+The folder "UitkykDemoApp" contains a demo Android application which utilizes the Uitkyk library.

 ## Uitkyk Usage
 To use the Uitkyk library, add the module to your Android application as a regular Android module.
 Currently there are two methods supported.
 To run the Frida equivelant of "frida-ps -U", use: